Exploit-Master122/Darrkonv6/README.md

 - Credits to the [Vapor Network](https://vapor.my) for the inspiration.Lots more is coming soon!!
 - Credits to [Waves Network](https://posiedonissocool.global.ssl.fastly.net/) for the Proxy!
 - Credits to [Waves Network v3](https://waveslookreallycoolintheoceanyouknowbwahahlol.global.ssl.fastly.net/) for the unblocked Movies...
+- Credits to [Vidora.su](https://pleaseifinishedallmyhomeworkcaniwatchtv.global.ssl.fastly.net/) For the iframe embedding and the extra movies.